midwayjs/midway/packages/midway-bin/README.md

 ## Command

-All the commands extends from egg-bin

-- dev
-- test
-- debug
-- cov
+`midway-bin` add new command

-- autod
+- build
-- pkgfiles
+- clean

 add `build` command for new midway.